Bizarro181/gtg-dashboard/README.md

 // Cant "Start Round" until next round (how?)
 // Cant "ready" a team if there would be more ready teams than rooms
 // Get dashboard up on firebase hosting
-Send teams and rooms data to (local) remote
 // Get scoreboard working
-Get next display working
-Get scores to show in order
+// Get scores to show in order
+// Get next display working
+// Send teams and rooms data to (local) remote

 Cant "ready" a team if session "ready" is true
-Rely on socket.io messaging to communicate scores to leaderboard terminal
+Rely on socket.io messaging to communicate scores to leaderboard terminal The Scoreboard and Instructions Screen need to be open before the dashboard loads Move settings to action bar and remove menu